bobthechemist/feathercm/docs/source/spectrometer/design_transistor.rst

 Essentials of transistor switching
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Better outline?

+1. Define the problem: we want to be able to turn our source on and off from software, and in principle we can do that with a GPIO pin.
+However, we also want a large amount of current so that our source is bright, and that presents a problem because the GPIO pins can only source a limited amount of current (for the M4 express, it is 10 mA max and 7 mA recommended).
+How can we make a switch and avoid damaging the microcontroller
+2. An electronic component called a transistor can be used as a switch.
+A good resource can be found here, but the short story is that applying a small amount of current to the base of a transistor allows a larger flow of current to move from its collector pin to its emitter pin.
+3. What is "a small amount" of current from the transistor's standpoint?
+4. What do I need to know as a practical builder?

 * Using a transistor switch

   * When using microcontrollers, we have to be careful with how much current is drawn from a pin (https://tinyurl.com/ye4uay78) use of transistor helps us turn a device on and off which little current drawn from the switch itself.